What are postbiotics? Let’s find out!

 • Other potential benefits.
 Orally administered, inactivated lactic acid bacteria may help eradicate Helicobacter pylori infection, chronic unexplained diarrhoea and the abrogation of the negative effects of stress.
 [1]

-How can I add postbiotics to my diet?
+How to add postbiotics to your diet?